 - The dispatcher will electronically receive the address and telephone number of the telephone you are calling from.
 Therefore, it is important to state if you are calling from someone else's phone or an address that differs from the location of the emergency.

-- If you are unable to speak, the address that appeared on the 9-1-1 screen will be the one that the fire services will be responding to.
+- If you are unable to speak, the address that appeared on the 9-1-1 screen will be the one that the emergency responders will be responding to.
 Therefore, take the time to find out your correct address and make sure that your telephone company has it listed correctly.
 Remember, every second counts and emergency responders want to reach your home or location of emergency as quickly as possible.

 Information the Dispatcher Needs to Know